Reading Time: 9 minutes 30 seconds

 Send your skeptical clients to this ISSA blog post to read more about why lifting doesn't lead to unwanted bulk.

 Women interested in starting weight training, but who are intimidated, really need the right guide.
-A good trainer to teach form and set up a reasonable starting routine that builds and develops as she gets stronger is the key to helping her feel more confident.
+A good trainer teaches form and sets up a reasonable starting routine that builds and develops as she gets stronger is the key to helping her feel more confident.
 Lifting is for everyone and is scalable, even for beginners who are coming straight from the couch.

 Older women likely have the intimidation factor to the extreme when it comes to lifting, and you're more likely to be able to convince younger female clients to give it a try.
 But don't make the mistake of not pushing the older ones.